wp-plugins/ajax-adsense/readme.txt

 == Change Log ==

+* V8.42: Fixing a bug that disabled suppressing widget titles.
+[May 22, 2015]
 * V8.41: Admin page compatibility checks and improvements.
 [May 12, 2015]
 * V8.40: Compatibility with WordPress 4.2.
 [April 25, 2015]
 * V8.31: Minor fix for ajax-adsense compatibility.
 [April 19, 2015]